Urinary Incontinence: Treatment Options

 Physicians have more recently started using this treatment for chronic bladder pain, frequent or uncomfortable urination, and other disorders that cause pain in the pelvic area.

-Pelvic floor stimulation may be more successful when combined with lifestyle changes including weight loss, decreased caffeine intake, regular bowel movements, smoking cessation, and drinking six to eight glasses of water a day.
+Pelvic floor stimulation may be more successful when combined with lifestyle changes including weight loss, decreased caffeine intake, regular bowel movements, nicotine cessation, and drinking six to eight glasses of water a day.
 Kegel exercises (pelvic floor muscle exercises), hormone replacement therapy or other medications, and biofeedback may also be added to increase the effectiveness of pelvic floor stimulation.